hrishikeshrt/conference_statistics/README.md

 # Conference Statistics

-Generate and plot statistics about papers accepted at a conference
+Generate and plot statistics about papers at a conference

 ## Usage